almaleh/Quick-Ticker/README.md

 <b>Cocoapods:</b>

-QuickTicker is available through [CocoaPods](https://cocoapods.org).
+QuickTicker is also available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby